Bashkir15/Opinion/README.md

 ~~* Using Cluster to increase performance~~
 * Using something like NGNIX as a proxy over node to cache some static files
 * Implementing websockets
-* Possibly either switching to Redis or using Redis along with mongo for some specific features ~~* Better Archetecture haha~~
+~~* Better Archetecture haha~~
 * Better logging
 * Include monitoring and profiling